yaswanth-koppanathi-ai/AMS/README.md

 ## ⚠️ Important Notes

+- **Camera Access**: The system automatically detects and uses available cameras.
+If you have multiple cameras, it will try indices 0, 1, and 2.
-- Ensure good lighting when capturing faces
+- **Lighting**: Ensure good lighting when capturing faces for best results
-- Face should be clearly visible and front-facing
+- **Face Position**: Face should be clearly visible and front-facing
-- Only one face should be in frame during registration
+- **Single Face**: Only one face should be in frame during registration
-- The system works best with consistent lighting conditions
+- **Consistent Conditions**: The system works best with consistent lighting conditions
-- First-time face recognition may take a moment to process
+- **Processing Time**: First-time face recognition may take a moment to process
+- **Camera Conflicts**: If camera is in use by another app, the system will retry automatically (up to 3 times)
+- **Face Recognition Module**: The app runs without face_recognition installed, but face recognition features will show error messages until installed

 ## 🔒 Privacy & Security